Lunar Lander (spacecraft): Science

-All payloads are either statically accommodated on the lander body, held at distance from the lander by dedicated booms, or are deployed in close proximity to the lander (1–2m) by robotic arm.
+All payloads are either statically accommodated on the lander body, held at a distance from the lander by dedicated booms, or deployed in close proximity to the lander (1–2m) by a robotic arm.
 Payloads which analyze samples of regolith close-up will receive small amounts of material gathered from the vicinity of the lander by an acquisition device on the end of the robotic arm.

 Mission status

 In August 2010, Astrium was selected as prime contractor for the Lunar Lander Phase B1, which includes breadboard activities in the area of propulsion and navigation.
 Phase B1 follows three feasibility studies conducted in parallel by EADS Astrium, OHB and Thales Alenia Space, which concluded in 2010.

 At ESA's Ministerial Council in November 2012, no further funding was allotted for the Lunar Lander project.
-Germany, being the main contributor, was unable to find sufficient financial support for the program by other member states.
-The German delegation at the council was led by Peter Hintze, who stated that Germany was willing to contribute 45% of the mission's total cost but was unable to secure financial backing for the remaining 55% by other member states.
+Germany, being the main contributor, was unable to find sufficient financial support for the program from other member states.
+The German delegation at the council was led by Peter Hintze, who stated that Germany was willing to contribute 45% of the mission's total cost but was unable to secure financial backing for the remaining 55% from other member states.